leetdev/anagram-app/README.md

 - Laravel framework 12 for the backend API (using PHP 8.2+)
 - PostgreSQL database
 - React 19 for the frontend app (using Bun as the JS runtime and package manager)
+- Docker (with compose) for easy development setup and deployment

 ## Getting started